image-charts/documentation/docs/qr-codes.md

 `chl=<data>`

 The data to encode.
 Data can be digits (0-9), alphanumeric characters, binary bytes of data, or Kanji.
 You cannot mix data types within a QR code.
 The data must be UTF-8 URL-encoded.
 Note that URLs have a 2K maximum length, so if you want to encode more than 2K bytes (minus the other URL characters), you will have to send your [data using POST](/reference/post-requests).
+In addition the QRcode has a minimum size of 30px, below it will be presented as empty.

 ## Data encoding